samratcode/beta-video/README.md

 - /info : to Get Devs
 - /quote : To Get Anime Quotes
 - /boardcast : to boardcast messages (Only for admins of bot)
+- /tts : Replay to any text you want to make audio
+- /uptime - check the bot uptime status
+- /sysinfo - show the bot system information
+-
+  ## Guys please if you want to change the song then first /stop command then play second song

 # To Do
 ### Add User Info Command